 YOUR FULL PROOF GUIDE TO PLANNING A KICK ASS MICRO WEDDING

 If you have postponed a wedding (perhaps multiple times) this year and need a little direction then this is your micro wedding guide.
 Many couples this year have opted for a elopement wedding or micro celebration in order to comply with the pandemic restrictions.
 Writing this blog has been harder than you would have thought.
-Since I had penned a couple of points down the limit of a 30 attendee wedding was reduced to 15.
+No one could have ever anticipated the amount of postponed covid weddings in 2020 at the beginning of the year.
+Last week I had penned a couple of points down on the limit of a 30 attendee wedding which has since reduced to 15.
 Then there was a ‘tier system’ and finally with the cherry on top came lock down mark II.
 As of this month with the UK in lockdown, weddings are not allowed, unless under extreme circumstances.

 What is a MICRO wedding?